knowledgeteam/RobotMovement/readme.md

 # David Wilson - IOOF Coding Challenge

-The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+The application is a simulation of a toy robot moving on a square tabletop.
-There are no other obstructions on the table surface.

-The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
-Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

 ## Getting Started